Student Resources

 Complete the Final Certification Requirement:

-You can either present it at our completion class when offered or submit a written write up (*can just be your outline or your notes) and a video or an audio tape to Jennifer & Barbara demonstrating your abilities and readiness as an astrologer.
+-Submit a written write up (*can just be your outline or your notes) and a video or an audio tape to Jennifer demonstrating your abilities and readiness as an astrologer.

 Feel free to email us questions between classes.